The benefits of imaginative play

 - Involve them in your daily chores and incorporate incidental learning into these situations.
 For example, while you are preparing dinner, you might invite your child to cook alongside you with their play items.

 There is no set age to introduce imaginative play into a child’s world.
-You can start by introducing simple items that are safe for the child, such as a soft toy.
-Create situations to engage that item in play, like having your child’s doll kiss them on the cheek.
+You can start by introducing simple, safe items for the child, such as a soft toy.
+Create situations to engage that item in play, like having your child’s kiss their doll on the cheek.
+Modelling imaginative play to your child can help start this process, like making toys pretend to talk to each other.

 Are there any disadvantages to imaginative play?